-From 2009 through 2017, the Great Lakes Restoration Initiative has invested $134 million in 105 projects in Indiana to restore habitat, fight invasive species, clean up toxic pollution, and reduce polluted runoff.
+From 2009 through 2020, the Great Lakes Restoration Initiative has invested over $150 million in more than 200 projects in Indiana to restore habitat, fight invasive species, clean up toxic pollution, and reduce polluted runoff.
 Formerly industrialized sites near the Grand Calumet River are being reclaimed as green spaces.
 Rare marsh habitat in the Roxana Marsh is being protected.
 And polluted beaches on Lake Michigan are being restored for swimming once more.

 - The Great Lakes are our most important source of fresh water, providing drinking water to 30 million people.
 We must continue our efforts to clean and restore them.